There are four main forms of intellectual property protection relevant to products:

 For example in America, what the UK know to be a patent would be referred to as a ‘utility patent’.
 Other countries have other systems like cheap short-term patents called ‘utility models’.

-America allows software and business method patents but these are not possible in the UK.
+America allows business method patents, and software patents which are typically not allowed in the UK.

 A registered design protects the external shape and design of a product and this can be extended to include: lines, contours, colours, shape, texture, materials and the ornamentation.